Contents: Checking functionality ↧ Replacement ↧

-1. A faulty coolant pump may cause the engine to overheat, resulting in serious engine damage.
-There are three methods for checking the functionality of the cooling system pump installed on a car.
-If during testing using one of the above methods it is determined that the pump is faulty, it should be replaced.
+1. A faulty coolant pump can cause the engine to overheat, which can cause serious damage to the engine.
+There are three methods for checking the performance of the cooling system pump installed on a vehicle.
+If, during testing using one of the above methods, it is determined that the pump is out of order, it should be replaced.

-2. The pump impeller shaft has a seal that protects it from contamination by coolant.
-If the pump seal fails, coolant leaks out of the hole (see illustration) (If the hole is not located on top of the pump, use a mirror to inspect the back of this element).
-If liquid leaks from the hole, the impeller shaft bearing may fail.
+2. The impeller shaft of the pump has a seal that protects it from contamination by coolant.
+When the pump seal fails, coolant flows out of the hole (see illustration) (if the hole is not located on top of the pump, use a mirror to inspect the back of this element).
+If liquid is leaking from the hole, the impeller shaft bearing may fail.
 Replace the pump immediately.

-3. The impeller shaft bearing may also wear out during normal use.
-Failure of the shaft bearing is characterized by the fact that the pump emits a characteristic squeal.
-If there is such a sound coming from the pump while the engine is running, a conclusion should be made that the shaft bearing has failed and the pump should be replaced immediately.
+3. The impeller shaft bearing may also wear out during normal operation.
+Failure of the shaft bearing is characterized by the pump making a characteristic squealing sound.
+If such a sound is heard from the pump while the engine is running, it should be concluded that the shaft bearing is faulty and the pump should be replaced immediately.

 Note: Do not confuse the sound of a slipping drive belt with the characteristic sound of a worn or damaged pump bearing.

-4. To determine the degree of wear of the shaft bearing, remove the drive belt (see chapter 1), grab the pump pulley with your hand and try to swing it in all possible directions.
-If the shaft moves in a horizontal or vertical direction, it means that the bearing has a maximum degree of wear.
+4. To determine the degree of wear of the shaft bearing, remove the drive belt (see chapter 1), grab the pump pulley with your hand and try to swing it in every possible direction.
+If the shaft moves in a horizontal or vertical direction, it means that the bearing has reached its limit of wear.
 In this case, it is necessary to replace the cooling system pump.

-5. It may happen that a failed pump will not leak or make a squealing sound.
-Sometimes the plates located on the back side of the impeller become covered with a coating of corrosion, and the pump fails.
+5. It may happen that the failed pump will not leak or make a squealing noise.
+Sometimes the plates located on the back side of the impeller become covered with a layer of corrosion, and the pump fails.
 Such defects are revealed only during inspection of the removed pump.

 Replacement